jogold/cloudstructs/README.md

 ## Constructs

 * [`EcsServiceRoller`](src/ecs-service-roller) Roll your ECS service tasks on schedule or with a rule

 * [`EmailReceiver`](src/email-receiver) Receive emails through SES, save them to S3 and invoke a Lambda function

+* ['SamlIdentityProvider`](src/saml-identity-provider) Custom resource to create a SAML identity provider

 * [`SlackEvents`](src/slack-events) Send Slack events to Amazon EventBridge